 Add a few tablespoons of chia seeds to the mixture before refrigerating for added texture and nutritional benefits.
 Add more chia seeds if you don't want to include red bean paste in this recipe.

-The chia seeds add more viscosity to the pudding without interfering with the natural green tea flavour, as the chia seeds are naturally flavourless.
+The chia seeds add more viscosity to the pudding without interfering with the natural green tea flavour, as they are naturally flavourless.

 This dessert can be a great addition to milk tea for added texture and flavour.
 Add cubed or mashed matcha pudding over your iced milk tea and serve.
 You can adjust the amount of pudding based on your personal preference.
 Adding boba or other toppings like grass jelly is also recommended for more texture.

-This recipe gives the Japanese matcha pudding a custard-like texture.
-Adding eggs to this ichiran matcha pudding recipe, you're on your way to making a matcha mousse.
-This will be a softer, creamier alternative to our recipe.
-You can also use this method to make strawberry pudding by using pureed fresh strawberries.
+This recipe gives Japanese matcha pudding a custard-like texture.
+By adding eggs to our matcha pudding recipe, you'll make a matcha mousse, which will be a softer, creamier alternative to our recipe.
+You can also use this method to make strawberry pudding using pureed fresh strawberries.

 Ready to whip up more delicious desserts?
-Follow us on Instagram @honestfoodtalks for more delicious, healthy recipes.
-Have fun, and go green!
+Subscribe to us on YouTube for more delicious, healthy matcha recipes.

 Leave a Reply